-While we have focused on the central issue of metabolite exchange in the presence of strong fluid transport by flagella, the solute plumes (Fig. 4a), representing either depletion and waste, also provide spatially and temporally extended signals for the presence of a colony, perhaps significant for intercolony communication, as in sexual induction23 and quorum sensing24, and for spatial patterning via chemotaxis.
+Although we have focused on the central issue of metabolite exchange in the presence of strong fluid transport by flagella, the solute plumes (Fig. 4.4), representing either depletion or waste, also provide spatially and temporally extended signals for the presence of a colony, perhaps significant for intercolony communication, as in sexual induction (23) and quorum sensing (24), and for spatial patterning by means of chemotaxis.
 In the context of predation, a solute plume increases the probability of detection.